Frequently Asked Questions | FAQs

 May I work during the program?

-The rapid pace of coursework and the flexibility needed for clinical rotations require full-time commitment; therefore, it is recommended that students forgo all employment during the program.
+While full time employment will hinder success in the Accelerated option due to the rapid pace of coursework and the flexibility needed for clinical rotations that require full-time commitment, we strongly encourage students to work a “per diem, occasional, or extremely part time schedule at a hospital prior to and throughout this 12 month program.”
+Clinical placements today depend upon hospital employment in most areas we have clinical education agreements, and this will strengthen your application.
 Students are also advised to limit other non-academic involvements throughout the year.
 Most importantly, work or other commitments cannot interfere with any clinical or theory course requirements.

 What is the most difficult aspect of the program?

-The Accel program is rigorous.
+The Accelerated BSN Option is rigorous.
 Students can expect to spend 8-10 hours each day reading and studying.
 The reading is intensive—typically 100 pages or more per day.
 During the eight months when students are completing both online coursework and clinical rotations, students may experience 60- to 70-hour work weeks.

 How many students are admitted into the program?